orbs-network/orbs-network-go/FLAKINESS.md

 ## Reporting flakiness

-When encoutering a new case of suspected flakiness, please follow this steps:
+When encoutering a new case of suspected flakiness, please follow these steps:

 1. Make sure your branch is updated to the latest master.